 Areas for improvement focused on improving the quality of middle years leadership, developing the whole school assessment framework, and setting high but appropriate challenges for all students.

 Founded as a small British primary school in 1976 by a group of parents, Kellett School is still owned and governed by parents.
-Principal Ann McDonald reports to an elected board of 12 parents, and all families at the school are members of the Kellett School Association Limited.
-McDonald will be retiring at the end of the 201819 academic, with Mark Steed taking over as principal; Steed has more than 30 years of experience in the education sector and is currently director of Jumeirah English Speaking School (JESS) in Dubai.
+Principal Mark Steed reports to an elected board of 12 parents, and all families at the school are members of the Kellett School Association Limited.
+Steed has more than 30 years of experience in the education sector and is currently director of Jumeirah English Speaking School (JESS) in Dubai.

 As noted by the BSO inspectors,